 - Gold – Gold is generally applied if a natural look is not important to the patient.
 It is often used on teeth near the back of the mouth.
 Gold onlays are more durable than composite resin onlays.

 - Porcelain – Porcelain onlays are the most esthetic type that naturally mimic the teeth.
 They are highly durable and resist staining and discoloration.

 Dental Onlays Procedure Process

 Dr. Hawary will prepare the tooth to be treated by removing any tooth decay.
 An impression will then be made of the tooth’s structure and will be sent to a dental laboratory to manufacture the onlay.
 Since it may take two weeks for the onlay to be made, a temporary dental filling will be put in place to preserve the tooth.
 At a subsequent dental visit, the temporary filling will be removed and the onlay will be cemented onto the tooth.

-If you have decayed, cracked, or broken teeth, and are considering a restorative procedure in the Orange County area, contact Art of Dentistry Institute at 949-955-3366 to schedule a consultation.
+If you have decayed, cracked, or broken teeth, and are considering a restorative procedure in the Orange County area, contact Art of Dentistry Institute to schedule a consultation.
 We look forward to hearing from you!